 Hold your mailbox to the wall where it will be displayed and mark the locations of the hanging holes on the wall with a pencil.
 Hold the mailbox straight so the holes match up evenly.
-According to My Electronic Review, "brick is more solid than mortar," so if you are hanging the mailbox from brick, center the holes on the brick and do not locate them on the mortar, as this will cause continuous chipping and make the holes larger and less stable.
+If you are hanging the mailbox on brick, center the holes on the brick and do not locate them on the mortar, as this will cause continuous chipping and make the holes larger and less stable.

 Add an industrial-strength adhesive to the wall anchors and insert them into the drill holes.